raaum/boilerplate-api/README.md

 https://nodejs.org/en/

-You'll also need git, which I'm assuming you have if you use GitHub, but maybe you don't, and you just like reading README files for fun, and what not, so here's a URL for that:
+You'll also need git, which I'm assuming you have if you use GitHub, but maybe you don't, and you just like reading README files for fun and what not, so here's a URL for that:

 https://git-scm.com/book/en/v2/Getting-Started-Installing-Git